AndrewRadev/linediff.vim/README.markdown

 For more commands and different workflows, you should read the full documentation with [`:help linediff`](https://github.com/AndrewRadev/linediff.vim/blob/master/doc/linediff.txt)

 **Note that you shouldn't linediff two pieces of text that overlap**.
 Not that anything horribly bad will happen, it just won't work as you'd hope to.
 I don't feel like it's a very important use case, but if someone requests sensible behaviour in that case, I should be able to get it working.

+## Contributing

+Pull requests are welcome, as long as they did not involve LLM usage.
+Be sure to abide by the [CODE_OF_CONDUCT.md](https://codeberg.org/AndrewRadev/python_tools.vim/blob/main/CODE_OF_CONDUCT.md) as well.